'Kite flying disrupts power supplies in many areas' | Headlines

 'Kite flying disrupts power supplies in many areas'

-"Two 66/33 KV circuits and one power transformer also tripped.
-These trippings impacted power supply to approximately 12,000 consumers.
+"One 33 KV grid, two 66/33 KV circuits and one power transformer also tripped.
+These 22 trippings affected power supply to approximately 5,600 consumers.
 Our team is working on a war footing to restore the supply at the earliest," he said.
-The most impacted areas are Gulabi Bagh, Shastri Nagar, Mangram Park, Hardev Park, Krishan Vihar, Vijay Vihar and sectors 28 and 29 in Rohini, he said.
+The most affected areas are Narela, Bawana, Sant Nagar, Gulabi Bagh, Shastri Nagar, Mangeram Park, Hardev Park, Krishan Vihar, Vijay Vihar and sectors 28 and 29 in Rohini, he said.

-The discoms had earlier issued advisories urging people not to use metal coated kite strings (manjha) and avoid flying kites near electrical installations, during Raksha Bandhan and Independence Day.
-This year, the people were requested to be extra cautious due to the ongoing pandemic as an entanglement of metal coated manjha (kite string) may interrupt power supply to hospitals and other essential services resulting in inconvenience to all," said the TPDDL spokesperson.
+The discoms had earlier issued advisories urging people not to use metallic powder-coated kite strings (manjha) and avoid flying kites near electrical installations, during Raksha Bandhan and Independence Day.
+This year, the people were requested to be extra cautious due to the ongoing pandemic as an entanglement of metallic kite strings may interrupt power supply to hospitals and other essential services resulting in inconvenience to all," said the TPDDL spokesperson.

 According to estimates, tripping of one 33/66 KV overhead line can disrupt power supply to over 10,000 residents of an area and tripping of a single 11 KV line to over 2,500 residents, he said.
 Last year, there were around 12 instances of kite flying-related trappings in TPDDLT areas, he added.